This project is launching soon.

 Glass breakage has the advantage of being generally louder than the ambient environment so that detector sensitivity is not an issue.
 Small water leaks, especially when separated from the sensor by acoustic barriers such as walls, are likely to be at or below the environmental background.
 Much higher sensitivity and noise mitigation are essential.
 This is addressed by mechanical, electronic, and digital filtering along with judicious use of statistical analysis.

-This acoustic approach to water leak detection works well but is not capable of identifying all possible water issues.
+This acoustic approach to water leak detection is not capable of identifying all possible water issues.
 For example, it will not respond to leaking roofs or melting ice.
 The nature of the pressurized orifice is also important.
 A smooth hole drilled into a pipe will produce a Laminar flow jet that emits a much weaker acoustic signal compared to a jagged crack or loose fitting at the same backing pressure.

 AquaPing | Phyn | Flume | Hero Labs Sonic | Roost | |